allenai/savn/README.md

 ![](figs/abstract_figure.jpg)  |  ![](figs/qualitative.jpg)

-## Informal Abstract
+## Intuition / Informal Abstract

 There is a lot to learn about a task by actually attempting it!
 Learning is continuous, i.e. we learn as we perform.
+Traditional navigation approaches freeze the model during inference (top row in the intution figure above).
-We propose a self-adaptive visual navigation (SAVN) agent that learns via self-supervised interaction with an environment.
+In  this  paper,  we  propose a self-addaptive agent for visual navigation that learns via self-supervised interaction with the environment (bottom row in the intuition figure above).

 ## Citing